What is a Network Operations Center (NOC)?

 Reporting and Documentation

 The production of standard network performance reports alongside incident documentation and critical metric analyses stands as a fundamental requirement for decision-making processes.
-The Network Operations Center meticulously records every activity to deliver stakeholders detailed network health insights which support strategic planning efforts.
+The NOC center meticulously records every activity to deliver stakeholders detailed network health insights which support strategic planning efforts.
 Comprehensive documentation assists compliance audits while enabling long-term effectiveness tracking of implemented solutions.

 What are the Requirements of a NOC?